 Dear Cycling Enthusiast:

-July 2, 2014 - The riding season for 2014 isoff to a wonderful start.
-We have excellent attendance at our mountain bike training at Brookvale on Tuesday nights, our new Confederation Trail recreational rides have a lot of riders (last week the riders ranged from 6 - 81 years of age), road and mountain bike rides are at all-time highs for attendance, and our competitive events are seeing more people than usual.
+August 13, 2014 - The riding season for 2014 is fully engaged.
+We have excellent attendance at our mountain bike training at Brookvale on Tuesday nights, our new Confederation Trail recreational rides have a lot of riders, road and mountain bike rides are at all-time highs for attendance, and our competitive events are seeing more people than usual.
 We have an exciting program for 2014.
-The Red Isle Relay was a complete success.
-The Don Harris Memorial Century Ride, Gran Fondo, and Tour de Cabot are yet to come, and we hope you are training for them.
+The Red Isle Relay and Don Harris Memorial Century Ride were huge successes.
+Gran Fondo, and Tour de Cabot are yet to come, and we hope you are training for them.
 A revised citizen series of races for road and mountain bikers is underway.
 For 2014 we will have new mountain biking options at Brookvale, and look forward to seeing the new trails at the Brackley side of the National Park.
 These trails will be more in the line of beginning and intermediate than expert, and will be family-oriented, meaning designed for hybrid bikes, moms, dads and young children.
 Our hope is to conclude the 2014 season with mountain biking options in all three of PEI's counties, and a diversity of trail options.
 This year we have introduced time trial events at both Brookvale (mountain biking) and on a roving basis for road riding.
 These are proving to be big draws.
 A lot of people enjoy competing against themselves, avoiding the mass beginnings and worrying about people passing on narrow single track.
 Time trials are a great way to assess your improvement over the season.
 Its strictly an option, and its proving popular.

 If you are resident of Charlottetown or Summerside, please visit www.fixmystreet.ca when you encounter bad riding surfaces.
 Does the bike lane need to be cleaned?
 Pot hole problems?
 These are fair game.